Signs and Symptoms

 Coarse Facies

-Coarse facial features refers to the lack of definition of the main features of the face: the brows, nose, lips, mouth, and chin.
+Coarse facial features refer to the lack of definition of the main features of the face: the brows, nose, lips, mouth, and chin.
 The features are not clearly defined.
-Instead they are rounded and heavy in the face.
+Instead, they are rounded and heavy in the face.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom affects, […]

 Read more